βš™οΈActions

 Whilst this method is not used, it has to be defined on the action to register the action as an invokable controller.
 When missing, Maginium will throw an exception warning us that we're trying to register a class as an invokable controller without the __invoke method.
 The truth is, the controller will be an instance of ControllerDecorator but the framework doesn't know that yet.

-If you need to use the __invoke method for something else, you may override it (opens a new window) with anything you want.
+If you need to use the __invoke method for something else, you may override it (opens a new window)arrow-up-right with anything you want.
 The only requirement is that a __invoke method has to exist.

-#Methods used
+#arrow-up-rightMethods used

 Lists all methods recognized and used by the ControllerDecorator